hnlearndev/Universal-Life-Investment-Link-Cashflow-Illustration-Excel-SpreadSheet/README.md

 ### Purposes:
 - The tool is consolidated with the most versatile solution possible for Universal Life and Investment Link Product illustration.
-- The tool acts as a backbone for system implementation: demo calculations, product features, sometimes supports special cases during actual sales process that limited by system presets.
+- The tool acts as a backbone for system implementation: demo calculations, product features, sometimes supports special cases during actual sales process that are limited by system presets.

 More discussion on implementation can be found at [Empty]()